more about us

 Nope.
 Living at the Verge offers residents the freedom to come and go as they wish, though we do have time restrictions on some of our amenities.
 We simply ask tenants and their guests to behave in a mature, responsible manner towards their fellow residents.
 Remember, everyone is here to have an amazing living-learning experience.
 We also enforce designated quiet hours during the week as outlined in your lease.

 Kind of.
-While they aren’t your traditional dormitory RAs, the Verge does have a group of awesome Community Assistants!
+While they aren’t your traditional dormitory RAs, the Verge does have a group of awesome Leasing Community Interns and Leasing Team Members!
 These high-energy CAs live at the Verge and are available 24 hours a day to assist other residents.
-Most often, our CAs are students just like you who love helping out and hosting amazing social events on-site.
+Most often, our LCIs are students just like you who love helping out and hosting amazing social events on-site.
 Interested in working where you live?
 Stop by the front desk to get more information.

 No, smoking is not allowed in apartments or at any of our community amenities.
 Breaking this rule can result in steep fines, so it’s best to steer clear.
 If you need to smoke, we ask that you do so in one of our designated smoking areas, and be sure to dispose of your cigarette butts properly.